Team2170/GamePieceDetection/README.md

 1. SSD-MobileNet-V2 (Tested)
 2. YOLOV11 (Untested)

-Only models meant to be run on corals will include the name coral in it.
+Only models meant to be run on google corals will include the name coral in it.

+The dataset used can be found [here](https://drive.google.com/file/d/1mPMFYcBChXyd2vIrk4ky4frVzcfRczMf/view?usp=sharing).